POL-G-53, Version 4.1, 21 June 2017

 b.
 Email marketing and promotional activities (e-news)

 The Museum uses a secure, external online database service provider to send emails on behalf of the Museum about its exhibitions, events, programs, special promotional offers and surveys.
-People sign up to receive this information in a number of ways such as via the Museum website, through a booking system such as Eventbrite, or by completing hard copy forms.
+People sign up to receive this information in a number of ways such as via the Museum website, upon registering to use the visitor wi-fi, through a booking system such as Eventbrite, or by completing hard copy forms.
 The e-news is delivered by a service provider, Campaign Monitor, an Australian-based company that stores information on servers in the United States.

 c.
 Bookings information